Jon Cruddas: Labour Together and opposition to Jeremy Corbyn

 Jon Cruddas was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015.
-He subsequently appealed to Labour voters opposed to Corbyn to consider the Conservatives as an "alternative workers' party" and in October 2015 launched the Labour Together group, which went on to conduct a black propaganda campaign against Corbyn's leadership of the party.
+In October 2015, he launched the Labour Together group, which went on to conduct a black propaganda campaign against Corbyn's leadership of the party.
 Together with Maurice Glasman, Cruddas persuaded Trevor Chinn and Martin Taylor to provide the initial £75,000 of funding for Labour Together before 2017.
 In the 2016 Labour leadership election, he supported Owen Smith in the failed attempt to replace Corbyn.

 In April 2017, Cruddas was among more than 75 MPs who re-launched the centre-left Tribune Group.
 Although the participants denied that the initiative posed a challenge to Jeremy Corbyn's leadership, it was interpreted as offering resistance to radical left leadership of the party in the long term.
 He subsequently became a member of Tribune's steering group.